Etzerlume/To-Do-List_pytkinter/README.md

 Select your task in the box after adding it, and click the button.

 To Edit:
 Select your task and click "Edit Task", then the information will be dragged back into the task, priority, and due date sections.
-Edit them there.
+Edit them there, then push "Add Task" again.